Syncope (medicine): Cardiac arrhythmias

 The most common cause of cardiac syncope is cardiac arrhythmia (abnormal heart rhythm) wherein the heart beats too slowly, too rapidly, or too irregularly to pump enough blood to the brain.
 Some arrhythmias can be life-threatening.

 Two major groups of arrhythmias are bradycardia and tachycardia.
 Bradycardia can be caused by heart blocks.
 Tachycardias include SVT (supraventricular tachycardia) and VT (ventricular tachycardia).
 SVT does not cause syncope except in Wolff-Parkinson-White syndrome.
-Ventricular tachycardia originate in the ventricles.
+Ventricular tachycardia originates in the ventricles.
 VT causes syncope and can result in sudden death.
 Ventricular tachycardia, which describes a heart rate of over 100 beats per minute with at least three irregular heartbeats as a sequence of consecutive premature beats, can degenerate into ventricular fibrillation, which is rapidly fatal without cardiopulmonary resuscitation (CPR) and defibrillation.

 Long QT syndrome can cause syncope when it sets off ventricular tachycardia or torsades de pointes.
 The degree of QT prolongation determines the risk of syncope.
 Brugada syndrome also commonly presents with syncope secondary to arrhythmia.

 Typically, tachycardic-generated syncope is caused by a cessation of beats following a tachycardic episode.
 This condition, called tachycardia-bradycardia syndrome, is usually caused by sinoatrial node dysfunction or block or atrioventricular block.

 Obstructive cardiac lesion

 Blockages in major vessels or within the heart can also impede blood flow to the brain.
 Aortic stenosis and mitral stenosis are the most common examples.
-Major valves of the heart become stiffened and reduce the efficiency of the hearts pumping action.
-This may not cause symptoms at rest but with exertion, the heart is unable to keep up with increased demands leading to syncope.
+The major valves of the heart become stiff and reduce the efficiency of the heart's pumping action.
+This may not cause symptoms at rest, but with exertion, the heart is unable to keep up with increased demands, leading to syncope.
 Aortic stenosis presents with repeated episodes of syncope.
 Rarely, cardiac tumors such as atrial myxomas can also lead to syncope.

 Structural cardiopulmonary disease

-Diseases involving the shape and strength of the heart can be a cause of reduced blood flow to the brain, which increases risk for syncope.
+Diseases involving the shape and strength of the heart can cause reduced blood flow to the brain, which increases the risk for syncope.
 The most common cause in this category is fainting associated with an acute myocardial infarction or ischemic event.
 The faint in this case is primarily caused by an abnormal nervous system reaction similar to the reflex faints.
 Women are significantly more likely to experience syncope as a presenting symptom of a myocardial infarction.
 In general, faints caused by structural disease of the heart or blood vessels are particularly important to recognize, as they are warning of potentially life-threatening conditions.

 Among other conditions prone to trigger syncope (by either hemodynamic compromise or by a neural reflex mechanism, or both), some of the most important are hypertrophic cardiomyopathy, acute aortic dissection, pericardial tamponade, pulmonary embolism, aortic stenosis, and pulmonary hypertension.